UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-10-team03-instruction-to-post.md

 {: style="width: 700px; max-width: 100%;"}
 *Fig 3.
 CLIP's structure.
 From CLIP ([Radford, et al. 2021](https://arxiv.org/pdf/2103.00020.pdf))*

 CLIP pretrained image classification model with language supervision.
 Then by combining CLIP with class activation/attention map methods, we assume the activated area can be regarded as localization on novel datasets.
-Similarly, if we apply LCTR transformer or TS-CAM transformer into CLIP, it may still have the ability of weakly supervised localization.

-### Score CAM
+### Score-CAM

 Score-CAM ([Wang, et al. 2020](https://arxiv.org/pdf/1910.01279.pdf)) is a popular method to generate saliency maps for CNN based image classifiers.
-It often produces more accurate and stable results than gradient based methods.
+It often produces more accurate and stable results than gradient based methods from experimental results.
 According to Fig. 4, given an input image, score cam takes the activation maps from the last convolution layer, and uses these maps as masks over the the input image.
 The masked input images are processed by the CNN again to generate a weight for each activation map.
 The weights are normalized the weighted sum of the maps is used as the final output.

+Comparing to saliency methods that utilizes gradients, Score-CAM adapts to CLIP more naturally due to its simple implementation.
 We can naively adapt the method to CLIP by changing the definition of the score from the logit of the target class to the inner product between the masked input image embedding resulted from the CLIP image encoder and the text embedding generated by the text encoder.
+However, this naive adaptation can lead suboptimal result as shown in .
+Therefore, we would need come up with more sophisticated strategies by conducting and analyzing more experiments.

 ![Score-CAM]({{ '/assets/images/team03/4.png' | relative_url }})